gengaislop/MM8SaturnUndub/README.md

 That produces `Mega Man 8 (Undub v1) (Track 1).bin`.
 For Track 2, copy your unmodified USA Track 2 alongside it and rename it `Mega Man 8 (Undub v1) (Track 2).bin` — the audio track is byte-identical to the USA release, so the patch doesn't need to modify it.

-Use the included `Mega Man 8 (Undub v1).cue` (it already references those filenames) and load the cue/bin pair in your Saturn emulator (Mednafen, SSF, Yabause, Kronos, …) or burn to a Mode 1 disc for real hardware.
+Use the included `Mega Man 8 (Undub v1).cue` (it already references those filenames) and load the cue/bin pair in your Saturn emulator.

 ---